 5. Enhance your weekly or monthly contests.

 Contests are traditionally great motivators for employees in metrics-based industries like call centers or shipping and fulfillment.
 You might already be running an end-of-quarter push program—but what are you offering as a reward?
 If you haven’t yet tried this, consider donating to the winning team’s charity of choice.
 This shows employees that you value what they value.
 That you trust their judgment and want to support the causes that matter most to them.
-Whatever you can do to further employees’ outside-of-work interests will help them feel more comfortable staying with you for the long term.

 6. Communicate well and often.